Anapra Mesa

 Restrictions

 NEVER park your vehicle near the border (keep away at least 50 yd.) – it can be rocked by vandals from Mexico.
 Do NOT land in Mexico.
 It's against Mexican law to land there and you will be jailed and/or fined if you get caught plus your glider and gear may be confiscated.
-If you do wind up over there, you can hightail it for the fence, cross, and then go to the nearest border crossing and tell them what happened.
-Doing this will keep you lawful and out of trouble with the U.S. authorities.
+With the new 30' wall and increased tensions between the USA and Mexico, if you do wind up over there, without a passport, you are pretty much SOL.
 Crossing the border while soaring is up to you – be careful!
 If the wind dies, can you glide back to US airspace?

 Border Patrol AMOC